User Manual

 Create Attribute Action Application Steps

-1. Defining the Action in UI Design
+1. Define the Action in UI Design

 • Open your project on the Kuika platform.